Sumolari/hmm/README.md

-This module implements a Hidden Markov Model featuring methods to obtain the real generation probability and Viterbi approximations as well as methods to initialize and/or reestimate a HMM given a set of generated items with Viterbi re-estimation and linear segmentation.
+This module implements a **Hidden Markov Model** featuring methods to obtain the real generation probability and Viterbi approximations as well as methods to initialize and/or reestimate a HMM given a set of generated items with Viterbi re-estimation and linear segmentation.

 # Dependencies

-Although the implementation itself does not require any additional module you'll need Mocha to run the tests.
+Implementation itself depends on **no additional module**.

 # Usage